Joshp523/startup/README.md

 * **Hooks** no hooks yet
 * **Routes** I used routing to navigate between my three pages.
 * **Bundled and Transpiled** - done!

+## React Phase 2 Deliverable

+* **All functionality implemented** - it makes two different kinds of graphs in real time from the data stored in local storage.
+Users can input transactions and goals which are stored in local memory.
+* **Hooks** - Used UseEffect to update graphics and transaction list in Transactions and Dashboard and useState to input variable values for storage